 My immediate impression on our first visit was not positive.
 We arrived early, and the small group of white gay men who were there received us with the warmth and friendliness appropriate to vampires dropping in on a blood bank .
 Attempts at conversation died aborning, and we were quite frozen out.
 Fortunately a couple of female staff members (or volunteers) appeared who were very welcoming, one of whom was Ganga Stone, the founder of God's Love We Deliver.
-As I discovered later, we had had the bad luck to bump into a small clique of guys who had assumed a rather elitist view of themselves in regard to the organization....and as when the Titanic was sinking this elite was not interested in crowding their life boat with the common lot either.
+As I discovered later, we had had the bad luck to bump into a small clique of guys who had assumed a rather high and mighty view of themselves in regard to the organization....and as when the Titanic was sinking this elite was not interested in crowding their life boat with the common lot either.

 The organization also had other services small groups that met for support, diet, spiritual discussions, plus counseling, acupuncture, massage, etc.

-Charles, who was normally a very assertive and sometimes, in-your-face person, never connected comfortably with Friends, and whether this was due to our initial reception by the rather elitist clique or that he simply didn't find what he was seeking there I was never able to discover.
+Charles, who was normally a very assertive and sometimes, in-your-face person, never connected comfortably with Friends, and whether this was due to our initial reception by the elitist clique or that he simply didn't find what he was seeking there I was never able to discover.
 He did not want to go alone, and we went quite a few times together.
 Eventually he stopped attending, though I continued sporadically, and briefly was part of a handful of people who met at Ganga Stone's apartment as well.

 The organization attracted mostly gay white men at this time, most of whom seemed to have white collar or theater backgrounds.
 However, the Big Meetings I attended always had Hispanic and black attendees, too, and there were always a fair number of women present at any activity.
 The AIDS epidemic may have provided the impetus for Friend's formation, but it did not focus on this exclusively, and cancer was the issue for many of the women, I believe.

-Meanwhile, the hate mills of the godly belched smoke, continuing their work with Satanic zest.
+Meanwhile, the hate mills of the righteous and the holy belched smoke, continuing their work with Satanic zest.